ludiazv/node-nrf24/README.md

 - ~~Implement IRQ management.~~
 - ~~Benchmark IRQ performance.~~ -> Will respond on 300-400us basis.
 (1-2 retries)
 - ~~Implement traffic stats~~
+- Update base RF24 library to new verions (1.3.3 & 1.3.4 do not work)

 # Change log

+- v0.1.5-beta
+  - Now RFLibs are linked statically avoiding to install library system-wide.
+  - Improved documentation + added experimatal support for autoRecovery.
+  - Now the library is compatible and tested with node lts versions: 8 , 10 , 12
+  - Added travis automatic build to test compilation in all supported node versions.
+  - Fixes in v8 data conversion using isolates and Nan helpers.
+  - As nan-marshal is not updated the module do not depend on this module anymore: Nan-marshal code is include with the project as a header file and has been adpated to have compativility with node 10 and 12.
+- v0.1.4-beta
+  - Fix build pull request #14
 - v0.1.2-beta
   - Bump to version of mesh library to 1.0.7 (#12)
 - v0.1.1-beta